Thursday, October 3, 2024

 Did my well intended good deed turn out to be just the opposite?
 When I saw Fabi Rameez standing around the only scale in Pick n Pay in the Longbeach Mall in Cape Town I got talking to her.
 Her primary job it seemed was to weigh and price loose fruit and vegetables for customers.
 So I was surprised when she told me she had to stand all day.
 If tellers were able to do the job sitting down I felt it must be very hard for Rameez, who had been with Pick n Pay for 17 years and had been doing this particular job for seven, to have to stand all day, so I set out to get her something to sit on.

-As I got nowhere initially I emailed the Chairman Gareth Ackerman via his PA Vivian Ford, but he did what the heads of major companies usual do when I email them.
+As I got nowhere initially I emailed the Chairman Gareth Ackerman via his PA Vivian Ford, but he did what the heads of major companies usually do when I email them.
 He passed the buck back down the line and Vivian assured me he had seen my email.
 The rare, really top notch chief executives, I have contacted, deal with the problem themselves and email me accordingly.
 Here's the perfect example from a C.E.0. in a million Norbert Sasse.

 https://dearjon-letter.blogspot.com/2023/03/the-huge-international-company.html